 I love the sweet heat of a red Fresno chile.
 It looks similar to a jalapeno, but bright red.
 They are about as hot as jalapenos, so use 1 or 2 depending on your heat preference.
 When I can't find them, I substitute 1/2 teaspoon of crushed red pepper and 1/2 a red bell pepper finely chopped.
 This provides the heat and the color of the Fresno chile.

 You don't need this to be really saucy, but you don't want it to be dry.
 After adding in the lemon juice and chick peas, you should see about a 1/2 cup of liquid in the pan.
 Add vegetable stock/broth if it looks dry.

 I almost always use Barilla Plus pasta because 1 serving contains 10 grams of protein.
 This becomes very important with vegetarian dishes.

 Chevre doesn't really "crumble."
-I end up pinching of little chunks and scattering them over the hot pasta.
+I try to remember to stick it in the freezer for a few minutes (not too long!) so that it's easier to handle.
+I end up pinching off little chunks and scattering them over the hot pasta.
 They will melt slightly, and when the pasta goes into the individual bowls, and it will be creamy and not incorporated completely into the dish.

 Macronutrients (from MyFitnessPal): 496 calories; 25 g protein; 66 g carbohydrates; 14 g fat.